Sundwalltanner/Rust-Nonogram/README.md

 ## What are you still working on?
 This isn't due for a few more weeks, so I've probably got plenty of time to hit these stretch goals:

-* It turns out that Piston makes it incredibly easy to detect when the game has been closed, so maybe I should utilize this in order to save the user's progress?
-I've never had to do something like this, so I was just gonna do a basically read and write from a .txt file or something.
-We need to save:
-    * Whether or not user is at a win screen.
-    * Board state.
-We only need to save what cells are not filled, filled, and marked.
-We don't need to save the current state of the hint numbers.
-    * Goal hint numbers.
-    * Number of wins?
-Maybe keep track of wins per board dimension?
-Keep track of win history indicating how much time each one took?
 * Pause menu with buttons:
     * Resume - resumes the game in progress.
     * How to Play - Tries to tell the user how to play the game.
 Tell them what the keybindings are.